-Division 58 - Appeals from Registrar in proceedings in Family Division of High Court
+Division 58 - Appeals from Registrar and Judge in proceedings in Family Division of High Court

 - 816. Appeals from decisions of Registrar to judge of Family Division of High Court in Chambers - 817.
 Further arguments on judgment or order - 818.
-Leave to appeal against order or judgment of Judge - 819.
+Leave to appeal against decision of Family Division of High Court - 818A.
+Power to receive further evidence - 819.
 Expedited appeals